amazon-connect/amazon-connect-realtime-transcription/README.md

 ### Easy Setup
 The simplest way to get started is to:
-Step 1) [Download](dist/amzon-connect-realtime-transcription.zip) the pre-packaged Lambda function
+- Step 1) [Download](https://github.com/aws-samples/amazon-connect-realtime-transcription/raw/master/dist/amazon-connect-realtime-transcription.zip) the pre-packaged Lambda function
+- Step 2)
 ### Building the project
 The lambda code is designed to be built with Gradle.
 All requisite dependencies are captured in the `build.gradle` file.
 The code also depends on the [AWS Kinesis Video Streams Parser Library](https://github.com/aws/amazon-kinesis-video-streams-parser-library) which has been built into a jar can be found in the jars folder.
 Simply use `gradle build` to build the zip that can be deployed as an AWS Lambda application.